 #Comment Begins

 Strategic Point: A provision for automatic termination of alimony upon cohabitation is a landmine which must be navigated carefully.
 Technically, the cohabitation may occur several years before a motion is brought which would then result in a large arrearage accruing by the alimony recipient.
-If such a provision is included in an agreement, it may be wise to provide for the termination of alimony as along as a motion is filed within a certain period of time after the claimed cohabitation.
+If such a provision is included in an agreement, it may be wise to provide for the termination of alimony as long as a motion is filed within a certain period of time after the claimed cohabitation.

 #Comment Ends